AllanBengco/AllanBengco/README.md

 Co-inventor of the First Universal Prepaid Loading system in the world, and of the original Cardless ATM Withdrawal system (Phil.
 Pat.
 1-2009-000141).

-Information Technology (IT) professional for over 30 years, with extensive experience in startup to running medium scale enterprises in a senior executive capacity, including but not limited to, IT, finance, legal, and administrative functions.
+Information Technology (IT) professional for over 30 years, with extensive experience in MVPs, startups, and running medium scale enterprises in a senior executive capacity, including but not limited to, IT, finance, legal, and administrative functions.

 Excellent business skills that include high level of communication, presentation, interaction and negotiation with peers, industry partners, and fellow employees.